Get Approved for up to $35,000 in 3 minutes

 Cost of Living in Major Canadian Cities

-While, on average, B.C. does have the highest cost of rent in Canada, what about if you live in the city center of one of Canada’s largest cities?
+While, on average, B.C. has the highest rent cost in Canada, what about if you live in the city center of one of Canada’s largest cities?
 Do they reflect on the provincial averages?
 Let’s take a look.

 The Average Canadian Salary vs. Cost of Living

 Where you live in Canada can also affect the average annual salary.
 Overall, the average annual salary in Canada is $59,822.
-This average has been slowly increasing over the years allowing Canadians to keep up with the cost of living.
-This isn’t true for everyone though.
-While this is the average median income, there is still a good portion of Canadians that make less than $45,000 per year, this is often in rural parts of the country which is why the average is higher in large Canadian cities.
+This average has slowly increased over the years, allowing Canadians to keep up with the cost of living.

 Cost of Food in Canada